pnp/powerfx-samples/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "❓ Question"
-about: Ask a question about one of our web part samples
+about: Ask a question about one of our Power Fx samples
 title: ''
 labels: type:question
 assignees: ''

 ---

 Thank you for asking a question!
 Use the sections below to submit a question ONLY if it's related to samples in this repo.
-If you have an issue or question about the SharePoint Framework or its documentation, please submit it at https://aka.ms/spdev-issues

 - Questions that do not follow the below template will automatically be closed
 - All questions are welcome - let us know what's on your mind!